changerd/OOPSnake/README.md

 # Implemented
-*Snake spawn and control
+- Snake spawn and control
-*Food spawn and eating
+- Food spawn and eating
-*Walls and self crashes
+- Walls and self crashes

-# Future features